TheAngryByrd/theangrybyrd.github.io/_posts/2014-11-17-MVVM-Woes-Output-Properties.md

 }
 {% endhighlight %}

-Now we can see the train of how FullName will get it's value.
-Anytime FirstName or LastName update, select a string.Format() of them and update the fullname property.
+Now we can see the train of how FullName will get its value.
+Any time FirstName or LastName update, select a string.Format() of them and update the FullName property.

-Ok, well lets fix Sentence:
+OK, well, let's fix Sentence:

 {% highlight csharp %}   ObservableAsPropertyHelper<string> _fullName;
 public string FullName